FAQs: Admission Process

 We suggest that first-year applicants take all SAT and/or ACT exams by December of their senior year.
 Although we will accept scores from later sittings, we cannot guarantee that your results will reach us in time to be considered by our admission committee.

 No, admission interviews are completely optional.
-With almost 35,000 applicants, we are not able to meet with everyone.
+With over 47,000 applicants, we are not able to meet with everyone.
 Our experience has shown no appreciable difference in admission rates between those who do and those who do not interview.

 An interview is just one of the many opportunities we provide for students to have contact with the university and the admission office.